jinjagit/chess/README.md

 The instructions, in a nutshell, are to build a "... command line chess game where two players can play against each other.
 The game should be properly constrained."

 I chose not to produce a command line app, but instead went for a more graphical approach, using the ruby2D gem.
-While this gem is still a little rough around the edges (at only v 0.7), it is way more pleasant to look at than anything I could produce in the terminal, and enables a much more user-friendly interface (with a little more work).
+While this gem is still a little rough around the edges (at only v 0.7), it is way more pleasant to look at than anything I could produce in a terminal, and enables a much more user-friendly interface (with a little more work).
 So far, I have been very impressed with the ease-of-use of this gem.

 Current state (05/11/18): Pieces constrained to legal moves, including the effects of pins and check (both single and double-check).
 All legal moves are possible, including castling, pawn promotion and en-passant.
 Checkmate and stalemate are correctly detected (and the game halted when found).